nualagr/dargan-health-foods/TESTING.md

 &#9745; Search for a blog post by title or keyword.

-User's can search for a relevant BlogPost by choosing the desired topic from the dropdown filter provided near the top of the Blog page.
+Users can search for a BlogPost by choosing the desired topic from the dropdown filter provided near the top of the Blog page.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-blog-filter-dropdown-mobile-device.png "Screenshot of the Blog Filter dropdown on a mobile device.")